 Here's how you can hop aboard these gregarious workouts, which will not only get you in shape but also introduce you to like-minded thrill seekers.

 On Tanjong Beach, seasoned volleyball veterans and newbies alike are welcome to loan a volleyball and enjoy a game at Tanjong Beach Club's private nets.
-Enthusiasts who are adamant about getting good at this sport can sign up for a beginner’s class with WINDS Academy, led by SEA Games beach volleyball coach, Masato Itabashi.
-Rates from $30/hour per person, max 6 persons per class.
+Enthusiasts who are adamant about getting good at this sport can sign up for a beginner’s class with Beach Tribes, Beachvolley Singapore -Club & Academy.
+Rates from $250 for 10 sessions per person.

 If you already know your spike from your pokey, you can enter a pickup game by joining the CS Singapore Beach Volleyball group.
 Games start at 4pm every Saturday.

 Kayaking enthusiasts might like to check out the Singapore Paddle Club.
 An amateur sports club that started as a dragon boat team 15 years ago, the Singapore Paddle Club gradually introduced more ocean paddling disciplines like outrigger canoe paddling, Surfski paddling and stand up paddling.
 Beginners can sign up for the club’s rookie session for outrigger canoe paddling ($50 for 3 sessions), which teaches paddling technique and safety drills.
 Experienced paddlers can skip this beginner’s course and pay a membership fee to join.